OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. In Visual Studio Code, open the file **index.html**.

+1. Delete all contents from the file and then put your cursor at the top of the empty file (line 1, column 1).

-1. Replace the entire contents of the file with the following HTML markup, and save the file.
+1. With your cursor located at the top of the empty file in Visual Studio code, press the **[T]** button next to the following HTML code block in this Lab Guide to automatically copy/paste the code into **index.html**, and then save the file.

     ```
     <!DOCTYPE html>